 University of the Basque Country (UPV/EHU), Bilbao, Spain

-The set of indicators selected for this index focuses on five important vectors: marine spills, port activities, tourism, protection of natural areas, and water quality and waste management.
+The set of measures used to create the index focused on five important pressures; marine spills, port activities, protection of natural areas, and water quality and waste management.
 The paper demonstrates that the United Kingdom has the most at-risk coastal area in Atlantic Europe, with Ireland having the least at risk coast.